-who receives two valid protests within a twelve-

 - g.
-All affirmed protests will be recorded on the record of the judge involved. - h.
-Where protests are affirmed, the two hundred dollar (\$200) or five hundred dollar (\$500) fee will be returned to the contestant; where denied, the fee will be retained by NCHA. - i.
-After a Judge Evaluation Form is received by the NCHA

-Judges Department, the appropriate Weekend Monitor will be requested to "spot check" the class or penalty in question.
-If the judge's monitor feels that it is a valid complaint, the Director of Judges will be notified.
-If the Director of Judges gives it a valid spot check, it will be noted for that judge.
-A judge that receives two valid spot checks within a twelve month period will be required to attend a judges' workshop.
-Their card will be on hold until the workshop is completed.

-- j.
-If a judge receives a major valid protest, the Director of Judges has the right to request a review by the Monitors Committee of the judge's performance at a subsequent show which they judge.
-If the review results in an additional valid protest, the judge in question will be dropped one judge classification as specified in Rule 27.f.1.f. - Decisions of the reviewing body with respect to any protest filed pursuant to this Rule are final and non-appealable. - If a judge misses a major penalty, on a non-placing run, in a class that was protested, and does not score that class a 75 or higher, the judge will receive a valid protest.
-If the judge does score the class 75 or higher, the judge would only receive a valid complaint. - Complaints and/or protests may be made by active members of the Association only. - In the event an NCHA Approved Judge is suspended by the NCHA for any reason, the judge's approved status shall be canceled, and all rights and privileges forfeited. - 4.
-No person listed on the NCHA suspension or probation list will be permitted to judge.
+All affirmed protests will be logged on the record of the judge involved. - h.
+Where protests are affirmed, the five hundred dollar (\$500) or one thousand dollar (\$1,000) fee will be returned to the contestant; where denied, the fee will be retained by NCHA. - Spot Checks Any contestant (in a class) or horse owner may i. request that the appropriate Weekend Monitor perform a Spot Check of a judge's placings or penalties (from that class) by submitting a Judge Evaluation Form requesting a Spot Check.
+The official form must be filed (postmarked, faxed, emailed or hand delivered) within seven (7) days of the incident.
+Upon receipt of the form by the Judges Department, the appropriate Weekend Monitor will be requested to "Spot Check" the class or penalty in question.
+If the judge's monitor feels the complaint is valid, the Director of Judges will be notified.
+If the Director of Judges agrees that the Spot Check is valid, the judge will be notified, and it will be recorded on the judge's record.
+Any judge receiving two (2) valid spot checks within a twelve-month period will be required to attend a judges' seminar or workshop and is not eligible to judge until released by the Director of Judges. - j.
+If a judge receives a valid protest, the Director of Judges has the right to request a review of the judge's performance at a subsequent show by their Weekend Monitor.
+If this review results in a need to evaluate a class through the protest system, the class will be evaluated based on the Non-Monitored Review process.
+When the score received in that process is less than 75%, the judge in question will be processed according to dropped one judge classification as specified in Standing Rule 27 Evaluation System 2.f. - k.
+Decisions of the reviewing body with respect to any protest filed pursuant to this Rule are final and non-appealable. - 3.
+All disciplinary actions listed in this rule are guidelines only and may be increased or decreased by the Director of Judges, in his/her sole discretion, based on the severity of the violation in question.

-A judge (or judges) must present in writing any grievance they may have against contestants or shows to the Executive Director of the NCHA, without a filing fee, and the case will be reviewed by the appropriate committee.
-A complaint by a judge must be filed (postmarked, faxed, emailed or hand delivered) within seven (7) days of the alleged rule violation.

-All conduct complaints regarding an NCHA judge will be referred to the NCHA Director of Judges by submitting the complaint in writing together with a money order, cashier's check, or personal check in the amount of \$200 made payable to the NCHA and postmarked, faxed, emailed or hand delivered within seven (7) days of the incident.
-A conduct complaint regarding an NCHA judge may also be originated by any personnel in the NCHA judge's department or show management and no payment will be required to initiate such a complaint.
+- 1. A judge (or judges) must present in writing any grievance they may have against contestants or shows to the Executive Director of the NCHA, without a filing fee, and the case will be reviewed by the appropriate committee.
+A complaint by a judge must be filed (postmarked, faxed, emailed or hand delivered) within seven (7) days of the alleged rule violation. - 2.
+All conduct complaints regarding an NCHA judge will be referred to the NCHA Director of Judges by submitting the complaint in writing to NCHA and must be postmarked, faxed, emailed or hand delivered within seven (7) days of the incident.
+Complaints by personnel in the NCHA Judges Department or Show management may submit a complaint without a fee.
+Other individuals must submit their complaint together with a money order, cashier's check, or personal check in the amount of two hundred dollars (\$200) made payable to the NCHA.